 JW's sincerely believe the Watchtower has God in their custody.
 JW's are given visitation rights and can see Him anytime they want.
 They can have a close relationship with God as long as they are members in good standing with the organization.
 JW's are mentally programmed to believe God's love and eternal life is possible only when they 'cooperate fully' with God's voice, JW.ORG.

 Because of Watchtower literature, five meetings a week, and intense mental programming, JW's fear the Watchtower just as much as they fear God.
 The Watchtower controls what JW's will do, say, and think.

 Jehovah can no long speak directly with JW's and disagree with anything the Watchtower teaches.
 If God were to do this, JW's would need to check with Watchtower first to make sure that's what God really said.

-JW's have been mentally programmed to believe, the Creator of the universe is dependent upon and ever so grateful for a few men in NYC who run the Watchtower.
+JW's have been mentally programmed to believe, the Creator of the universe is dependent upon and ever so grateful for a few imperfect 'brothers' who run the Watchtower.
 In fact He can't function without them.
-Without the WT, the same God who gives us life and keeps our heart beating would not be able to communicate with His people.
+Without JW.ORG, the same God who gives us life and keeps our heart beating would not be able to communicate with His people.
 Everyone would be doomed.
 Amazing isn't it?